Walk of the Week - Hadrian&'s Wall

 In AD122 Emperor Hadrian was keen to protect the empire that he had long sought to establish.
 As part of this he commissioned the building of a wall across northern England to protect it from the barbarians to the north.
 1900 years later large chunks of the wall still remain, linking up sites of Roman occupation and deep historical interest and passing through some ruggedly beautiful scenery.
 This is all linked by one of the first routes Macs Adventure ever organised, Hadrian's Wall Path. [caption id="attachment_15710" align="aligncenter" width="300"] Crag Lough[/caption]

-The wall path runs from Coast to Coast across the waist of England, from Newcastle in the east to Bowness-upon-Solway in the west.
+Where is it?The wall path runs from Coast to Coast across the waist of England, from Newcastle in the east to Bowness-upon-Solway in the west.
 Newcastle is a good hub for air travel, but both ends are very well connected by rail and bus, which is the likeliest form of transport to get you to the start/end.

 Planning to walk Hadrian's Wall PathThere are so many different itineraries for walking the wall depending on how long you want to take, or which sections you want to focus on, all of which can be booked online at macsadventure.com.
 You can walk it over 5-10 days or just take whichever section you would prefer and spend a few days exploring it.
 May to September tend to be the best times to walk the route weatherwise, but you can also get some lovely crisp days in Spring that are much quieter walking.
 You can contact Macs Adventure on email@example.com for advice or reservation enquiries, or browse macsadventure.com for more trips to inspire adventure on foot.